Albertine Lapensée: Later life

-After quitting the ELHL, which itself faded into obscurity and folded after the war, Lapensée disappeared from the limelight.
+The ELHL, faded into obscurity and folded after the war, Lapensée had already disappeared from the limelight.
 A variety of rumours circulated; there were some reports that she had died during the 1918 flu pandemic.
-Although myth that she had undergone sex change surgery made it into a 1983 official history of Cornwall, the Library and Archives Canada's feature on women's hockey debunks it.
+Although a myth that she had undergone sex change surgery made it into a 1983 official history of Cornwall, the Library and Archives Canada's feature on women's hockey debunks it.
 The story follows that after her operation, she returned to the Cornwall area as a man, "Albert Smythe", ran a garage and got married.
 However, her mother's obituary in 1929 lists her as a living daughter, as does a 1940 profile of her father, which details she married a man named Albert Schmidt from New York.
-Further refuting the theory was the fact that sex reassignment operations did not take place until after the Second World War.
+Further refuting the theory was that sex reassignment operations did not take place until after the Second World War.
+Further investigations have shown that Albertine was in fact a person with physical characteristics of both sexes and that she had chosen to immigrate to the United States and lived as Albert after the appearance of dominant male physical traits began to show after the puberty.